From scaled European model to U.S. category leadership

 - 50 U.S. customers in six months

-- accelerated pipeline velocity
+- faster pipeline velocity

-- sharply reduced time-to-trust
+- sharply reduced time to trust

 - rollout to 17 additional countries